Azure/kubernetes-volume-drivers/flexvolume/dysk/README.md

-# dysk FlexVolume driver for Kubernetes (Alpha)
+# dysk FlexVolume driver for Kubernetes (Deprecated)
-**WARNING**: This driver is in ALPHA currently.
+**WARNING**: This driver is Deprecated.
 Do NOT use this driver in a production environment in its current state.

  - supported Kubernetes version: available from v1.7
  - supported agent OS: Linux